 How to Identify a Real Yam

-True yams are indigenous to Africa and Asia with most being grown in Africa, but there are over 150 varieties of yams available worldwide.
-Yams are mostly sold in chunks sealed in plastic wrap — if you can find them in the U.S. at all.
+True yams are indigenous to Africa and Asia, with most grown in Africa, but there are over 150 varieties of yams available worldwide.
+Yams are mostly sold in chunks, sealed in plastic wrap— if you can even find them in the U.S. at all.
 They can reach up to 150 pounds, but they can also be as small as your average spud.
-True yams have rough, dark skin.
-Their flesh can range from white to a reddish color, but it's usually white.
+True yams have rough, dark skin, and their flesh can range from white to a reddish color, but it's usually white.

 Although you might find canned vegetables labeled as yams, these probably aren't true yams.
 Even the "yams" found in fresh produce sections of grocery stores are rarely real yams.
 They're soft sweet potatoes, which are different from firm sweet potatoes.
 U.S. grocers began selling these homegrown soft potatoes as yams hundreds of years ago in an effort to differentiate them from the firm sweet potatoes people had been buying for years.
-The FDA has never seen fit to get involved in this case of mistaken identity and sort out the discrepancy.
+The FDA has never gotten involved in this case of mistaken identity to sort out the discrepancy.

 What Does a Yam Taste Like?

-True yams don't contain as much Vitamin A and C as sweet potatoes.
-They're high in potassium and fiber.
+True yams don't contain as much Vitamin A and C as sweet potatoes, but they're high in potassium and fiber.